Camp Ivy - Dog training in Portland, Oregon

 My training career history:

-• 2000-2008: aided racing Greyhounds every week from high school to college, focused my high school education on becoming a veterinarian, ran my high school’s community service corps animal division, changed my focus to obtain a BA
+• 2000-2008: aided racing Greyhounds every week from high school through college, focused my high school education on becoming a veterinarian, ran my high school’s community service corps animal division, changed my focus in college to obtain a BA

 • 2009-2013: trained cats and dogs while volunteering at an animal shelter in South Korea